Answers to common taxes and insurance questions

 Whether your health insurance premiums are tax deductible is determined by the type of health insurance you have and how you pay for it.

-• If you buy health insurance through your employer and pay your portion of the premiums with pre-tax dollars (as is the case with most employer health plans), you can’t deduct it.
+• If you buy health insurance through your employer and pay your premiums with pre-tax dollars (as is the case with most employer health plans), you can’t deduct it.
 You also can’t deduct the employer-paid portion of the premiums.

 • If you buy health insurance on your own with after-tax dollars, you may be able to deduct some of the premiums, depending on your tax situation.

-• If you itemize deductions on your tax return rather than taking the standard deduction, you can claim unreimbursed medical and dental expenses as itemized deductions to the extent that they exceed a certain percentage of your adjusted gross income (7.5% of AGI in 2024).
+• If you itemize deductions on your tax return rather than taking the standard deduction, you can claim unreimbursed medical and dental expenses as itemized deductions to the extent that they exceed a certain percentage of your adjusted gross income (7.5% of adjustable gross income).
 With private health insurance, your premium payments generally count toward these expenses, and therefore, could potentially be deductible.
+Discuss how this applies in your specific circumstances with your tax professional.

 Are health insurance benefits taxable?